ronikobrosly/personal_github_io_website/posting_script/README.md

 - Try running `lektor build` manually to debug

 ### "Directory not found" error for deployed repo
-- Verify the path to `ronikobrosly.github.io` is correct
-- Update `DEPLOYED_SITE_REPO` in `config.py` if needed
+- The script will automatically clone the repo if it doesn't exist at the specified path
+- Ensure your SSH key is configured for GitHub access
-- You can also provide the path when prompted
+- If you want to use an existing clone, provide the correct path when prompted
+- Update `DEPLOYED_SITE_REPO` in `config.py` to change the default location

 ### "google4e956285588bb55a.html was lost" error
 - This critical file is needed for Google site verification